PRUNERS/archer/README.md

     12    }
     13  }

-In case we installed ARCHER with the official LLVM OpenMP runtime and ThreadSanitizer support we compile the program as follow:
+In case we installed Archer with the official LLVM OpenMP runtime and ThreadSanitizer support we compile the program as follow:

     clang-archer myprogram.c -o myprogram

-otherwise, if we installed ARCHER with the LLVM OpenMP runtime and ThreadSanitizer OMPT support our compile command will look like:
+otherwise, if we installed Archer with the LLVM OpenMP runtime and ThreadSanitizer OMPT support our compile command will look like:

     clang-archer myprogram.c -o myprogram -larcher